steveazzolin/beyond-topo-segnns/README.md

 This codebase is build on top of the one provided by [GOOD](https://github.com/divelab/GOOD).

+## Installation

+We provide in `requirements.txt` the list of packages currently in use in our *venv*.
+For info regarding the installation of the library -- which is required in order to run the code with the `goodtg` functionality -- please refer to [GOOD](https://github.com/divelab/GOOD).

 ## Model Implementations

 Models implementation can be found here `GOOD\networks\models`.